daelee711/ETRI-LIVE_STSVQ/subjective_scores/README.md

 >		- contains Mean Opinion Scores (MOS) and their respective standard deviation.
 >		- can be used to evaluate prediction performances of no-reference image/video quality models.

-We also provide video information matrix containing each distorted videos space-time resolution and bit rate informations.
+We also provide video information matrix containing space-time resolution and bit rate information of each distorted videos .

 >__3.
 ETRI-LIVE_videoInfo.csv__
->		- __videoName__: sourceContentName_spatialResolution_frameRate_quantizationParameter.
+>- __videoName__: sourceContentName_spatialResolution_frameRate_quantizationParameter.
->		- __contentIndex__: videos generated from the same source content have the same number.
+>		- __contentIndex__: videos generated from the same source content have the index.
 >		- __sourceSpatialResolution__: spatial resolution of the original source content.
 >		- __sourceFrameRate__: frame rate of the original source content.
->		- __processedSpatialResolution__: spatial resolution of each distorted content.
+>		- __processedSpatialResolution__: spatial resolution of each distorted videos.
->		- __processedFrameRateRatio__: frame rate ratio (distorted/source) of each distorted content.
+>		- __processedFrameRateRatio__: frame rate ratio (distorted/source) of each distorted videos.
->		- __bitrate__: bitrate of each distorted content in Mbps.
+>		- __bitrate__: bitrate of each distorted videos in Mbps.
->		- __bitrateLevel__: bitrate level of each distorted content where higher number refers to heavier compression.
+>		- __bitrateLevel__: bitrate level of each distorted videos where higher number refers to heavier compression.